BuzzFeed Unmasks Mastermind Who Urged Peter Thiel To Destroy Gawker - Slashdot

 Or you could say that their mistake was refusing to take down a sex tape after being ordered to by the court.
 It doesn't matter how much someone is gunning for you if you don't do stupid shit to piss off a judge.

-That happens all the time (Score:3)
+That happens all the time (Score:2, Insightful)

 Again, they thought it was a standard show trial.
 It wasn't.
 It was a well planned hit piece against one of the largest muckrackers in the business.
 Those muckrackers are generally the only ones